yangfangs/physpetools/docs/docs/usage.md

 ## autobuild

-User should prepare a txt file contain the abbreviation names of organisms [organism_example_list.txt][1]
+Users should prepare a txt file contain the abbreviation names of organisms [organism_example_list.txt][1]

 Use **autobuild** in command line like this: